IndigoBeetle/KwyllDocs/docs/logic/nodes/get_object_flags.md

 : The value of the active flag.
 This is bit 4, if the flag is set the result will be 16.

+On Layers
+: A bit field representing the intersection layers this object belongs to, bits 0 to 7 represent layers 0 to 7.

+Checks Layers
+: A bit field representing the intersection layers this object will check for intersections with, bits 0 to 7 represent layers 0 to 7.